 There are a few opportunities to go by boat with the cargo ships resupplying the atolls.
 However, the spots are scarce and are usually given in priority to locals.
 If you take into account you won’t be able to book in advance and will have to try your luck at the last minute, I don’t recommend it except if you have 2 or 3 months of travel around French Polynesia.

 Once I flew internationally from Paris to Tahiti via Los Angeles with Air Tahiti Nui, I just had to take at the same airport a domestic flight with Air Tahiti.
 The airlines’ company is the only one to link the inhabited islands and atolls of Polynesia to Tahiti.
+To find at which dates you can find the best prices on flights, you can easily compare prices on trip.com.

 The flight to Manihi also goes to Ahe, the neighbouring atoll.
 On my way from Tahiti to Manihi, we made a 20-minute stopover on Ahe before flying to Manihi.
 It took a total time of 2h25.
 However, on the way back to Tahiti, as the plane already came from Ahe, we flew directly to Tahiti and it took less than 2 hours.